sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## ACE Integration Assets

-1. The integration assets have already been populated into this lab for you.
-(You can also find them in this repository: `https://github.com/ibm-cloudintegration/techguides/pages/cipdemo`.
+1. The ACE integration assets have already been populated into this lab for you.
+(You can also find them in this repository: `https://github.com/ibm-cloudintegration/techguides/pages/cipdemo`.)
 2. Below is a description of each of the files that are relevant to the ACE portion of this lab.

 | File                           | Description                                                                                      |